sarahcrosby/project-five-django/README.md

 * eCommerce - allows users to browse which projects they would like to fund.
 * Posts - allows registered and signed-in users to post their ideas for what they'd like to see next on the blog, and also read and vote for other people's ideas.
 * Search - allows users to search through the eCommerce app, and find products they may be searching for.
+* Password re-set - allows users to retrieve forgotten websites, so they can access their account if they have forgotten their website.
+This includes physically sending an email out to the user.
+* Messages - adds a message to the page the user is on, if they perform certain functions, such as register, log in or log out.
+* Progress updates - I added status messages to each project to explain to the user where the project was up to, ie. if it was waiting to be funded, or whether it was in progress.
+I also added progress bars, which would be functional when the site went live, to show how much funding a project had received.

 In the future, I would extend the Django User model, to improve the 'upvote' functonality.
 This would ensure the user could only vote for a blog post once.